grafana/mimir/docs/sources/mimir/configure/configure-zone-aware-replication.md

 ## Kubernetes operator for simplifying rollouts of zone-aware components

-The [Kubernetes Rollout Operator](https://github.com/grafana/rollout-operator) is a Kubernetes operator that makes it easier for you to manage multi-availability-zone rollouts.
+The [Kubernetes Rollout Operator](https://github.com/grafana/rollout-operator) is a Kubernetes Operator that makes it easier for you to manage multi-availability-zone rollouts.
 Consider using the Kubernetes Rollout Operator when you run Grafana Mimir on Kubernetes with zone awareness enabled.

 Note that even in a scenario where you have deployed Grafana Mimir to a single physical availability zone, the Rollout Operator is immensely useful.